Keith-L-Watford/note-taker-app/README.md

 # Team Profile Generator

 ## Description
 I decided to test my skills in express.js and build my first server and sudo-database using a .json file.
 Using a prepackaged front end note taking application, I was able to set up a server.js and mostly connect it.
-There are still some bugs, where I cant view the added notes in but upon refreshing the page, I can see the added notes in the db.json file.
+There are still some bugs.
+I cant view the added notes.
+However, I can still save and delete notes if I refresh the page after clicking the button.
+I can see the added notes in the db.json file.

 ## Table of Contents
 - [Installation](#installation)